fusioncharts/dev_centre_docs/chart-guide/standard-charts/multi-series-charts.md

 To render a multi-series line chart, set the `type` to `msline`.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=msline "@@open-newtab") page of multi-series line 2D chart.

 A multi-series line chart looks like:

 {% embed_all standard-charts-multi-series-charts-example-5.js %}